 Wrexham Council is a statutory partner of this Board with representatives from both Education and Social Care departments.

 Schools should be aware of the work of the Safeguarding Board.
-Each school should be updated through subscribing to the NWSB’s website (www.northwalessafeguardingboard.wales).
+Each school should be updated through subscribing to the NWSB’s website (www.northwalessafeguardingboard.wales) and its bulletins.
 Schools are encouraged to attend events and training by the NWSCB.
 Virtual Training is also offered by NWSCB.

 Schools may need to be involved in the Child Practice Review process.
 Schools will work closely with Education and Children Services in such circumstances to ensure that requests for information and documentation is responded to timely.
 School may also need to attend Learning Events during a review process.
 School staff will receive support and guidance from Education and Children’s Services in order to participate fully in these events.